anyscale/templates/templates/fine-tune-llm/README.md

 ### Where can I view the bucket where my LoRA weights are stored?

-All the lora weights are stored under the uri `${ANYSCALE_ARTIFACT_STORAGE}/lora_fine_tuning` where `ANYSCALE_ARTIFACT_STORAGE` is an environmental variable.
+All the LoRA weights are stored under the URI `${ANYSCALE_ARTIFACT_STORAGE}/lora_fine_tuning` where `ANYSCALE_ARTIFACT_STORAGE` is an environmental variable.

 ### How can I serve the LoRA weights via the serving template?

-When you run the fine-tuning job, you should get a checkpoint uri from the log `Note: Lora weights will also be stored in path s3://anyscale-data-cld-id/org_id/cloud_id/artifact_storage/lora_fine_tuning under meta-llama/Llama-2-7b-chat-hf:sql:12345 bucket.`.
+When you run the fine-tuning job, you should get a checkpoint URI from the log `Note: LoRA weights will also be stored in path s3://anyscale-data-cld-id/org_id/cloud_id/artifact_storage/lora_fine_tuning under meta-llama/Llama-2-7b-chat-hf:sql:12345 bucket.`.

 Upon job success, you can specify this URI as the `dynamic_lora_loading_path` in the serving workspace template.